 Qasim Virjee 10:22

 yeah, of course, I used to live there.
-So that’s, that’s close to home, my brothers Nairobi.
+So that's, that's close to home.
+My brother's still in Nairobi.

 Awesome.
 Good to know.
-Because there’s always a need for for networking and connections and relationships on the ground in these different places.
+Because there's always a need for for networking and connections and relationships on the ground in these different places.
 Because where people are matters, and being together and having our network is, is so helpful.
-So it’s, it’s such a awful time for so many people right now.
+So it's, it's such a awful time for so many people right now.
 It absolutely is.
-But if we can take time to reflect and I hope, you know, as your communities is listening to this, like, I really respect the fact that, you know, people are listening, I mean, sure, curious means you’re thinking about things means you’re trying to learn new ideas.
+But if we can take time to reflect and I hope, you know, as your communities is listening to this, like I really respect the fact that you know, people are listening, it means you're curious means you're thinking about things means you're trying to learn new ideas.
 And I miss doing that in person.
-But I love the fact that you’ve structured this podcast as a way to just keep those dialogues going.
+But I love the fact that you've structured this podcast as a way to just keep those dialogues going.
+Thank

 Qasim Virjee 11:17